 COVID-19: Virtua Health continues to prioritize your safety.
 For information about services, testing, visiting, and vaccination, click here.

-Virtua offers secure, convenient online health care via eVisits, a video conferencing tool.
+Virtua offers secure, convenient Urgent Care telehealth visits via Virtua eVisits, a video conferencing tool.

 Using Virtua eVisits, a clinician can evaluate many medical issues without requiring an in-office visit.
 We provide urgent care, including treatment for minor cuts, upset stomach, and sinus infections, as well as consults for coronavirus.
 Services are available daily.

 If you are new to Virtua eVisits, scroll down and follow the steps under Access Urgent Care - Telemedicine in Three Easy Steps.
 If you already have an account, click the green button to sign in.

 Please note that for lab work, X-rays, other procedures, and physicals, you will need to see a provider in person.

 Monday through Friday

 I have a concern that I may have COVID-19.
 How can a Virtua telemedicine visit help?

 In response to the community concerns surrounding the Novel Coronavirus (COVID-19), Virtua Health has extended its Virtua eVisits technology to conduct telemedicine sessions for individuals who may be at risk.
 This tool allows patients to have a telehealth appointment with an Urgent Care provider, from the comfort of home.
 Prior to starting a session, patients are encouraged to use our Coronavirus Self-Check to identify their level of risk.